Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Retail value is the current product retail price as set on your sales platform.
 This is set in your sales platform and cannot be edited in Inventory Planner.

-Opening Stock
+Opening stock

 The amount of inventory on hand at the start of the selected time period.
 The stock is based on the historical inventory snapshots taken by Inventory Planner.

-Cost value of opening stock.
-The stock is based on the historical inventory snapshots taken by Inventory Planner.
-Cost price is the product price in the supplier catalog.
 Note: This is always based on the historical cost prices.
 Contact support to update metrics based on the current cost price.

-Gross value of opening stock.
+The gross value of opening stock.

+The regular price is the retail price before any discounts are applied.
 The stock is based on the historical inventory snapshots taken by Inventory Planner.
 Note: This is always based on the historical regular retail prices.

-Retail value of opening stock.
+The retail value of opening stock.

-Price * opening stock
+Opening stock retail = Price × opening stock

 The stock is based on the historical inventory snapshots taken by Inventory Planner.
 Note: This is always based on the historical retail prices.